9 Early Warning Signs of an Emotionally Abusive Relationship

 “Remember sadness is always temporary.
 This, too, shall pass.” ~ Chuck T. Falcon

-I hope you use these early warning signs of an abusive relationship in your life if you need them.
-Or then help spread the word around to those who might make use of them and save their lives in time.
+I hope you use these warning signs of an emotionally abusive relationship in your and save yourself from getting hurt.

 Over to you –

-Do you know of anyone, or have you been in an abusive relationship?
-How did you deal with it?
-What early signs of an abusive relationship would you recommend people should be careful of?
-Share your experiences and thoughts below.
+Do you know of anyone who has been in an abusive relationship?
+If it were you, how did you deal with it?
+What early signs of an emotionally abusive relationship would you warn people to be careful of?
+Share your experiences and thoughts below in the comments.